Introduction:

 As I walk into Finn’s room, I am disheartened by the ashen shade of his skin and skeleton-like appearance.
 The chemotherapy and radiation have not only stripped him of his healthy physical appearance, but have stolen his memories as well.
 Even though we lost our grandmother when we were children, he screams for her while he sleeps.
 His pleas for her have grown more desperate, and he has taken to blaming me for her death.

-Although our recollections of childhood remain somewhat different, I cherished Finn’s ability to fill in the blanks when my mind wandered.
+Although our recollections of childhood have remained somewhat different throughout our lives, I always cherished Finn’s ability to fill in the blanks when my mind would wander.
 Now, because of his illness, he begs me for the tales he has lost from our past, and I am consumed with an unfamiliar sense of guilt.
 The memories of our childhood remain foggy and unclear in my mind.
 But maybe I have chosen to forget; a child’s eye, unable to see the reality of what really happened and who was responsible.

 Finn suddenly opens his eyes and speaks.
 I can barely hear the words he utters and I move my ear closer to his lips.